sobotka/AgX-Resolve/README.md

 # How

   1. Install as per Where above.
-2. Add a Colour Space Transform node to your footage.
-Convert to ARRI Wide Gamut Version 3, and ARRI LogC Version 3.
+      1. Insert a Colour Space Transform node *as required*.
-3. Turn DaVinci's Garbage Tone Mapping to None.
+      1. Turn DaVinci's Garbage Tone Mapping to None.
-5. Place a DCTL node after the footage.
+      1. Place the DCTL node after the CST.
 Select the Camera-AgX DCTL.
-6. Experiment.
+2. Experiment.

+Note that defaults are set for colourists, and are tuned to:
+  * ARRI Wide Gamut Version 3
+  * ARRI LogC Version 3

+That said, an author can set the values to whatever they choose, and the AgX mechanic will hold up.

 # Parameters
 These parameters work together, and thus one can expect any single parameter to drive other potential colour qualia.